jcdrubay/documentation/content/applications/sales/sales/invoicing/invoicing_policy.rst

    from the sales order.
 This is true for both invoicing policy rule options.

    .. image:: invoicing_policy/invoicing-policy-order-lines.png
-      :align: center
-      :alt: How to see your delivered and invoiced quantities on Odoo Sales.
+      :alt: How to see delivered and invoiced quantities on Odoo Sales.

    Odoo automatically adds the quantities to the invoice, both :guilabel:`Delivered` and :guilabel:`Invoiced`, even if it's a partial delivery, when the quotation is confirmed.